Numerical study of GCR proton transport: Results

-On fig. \ref{fig:ballDzz} the dependencies of $D_{zz}$ on energy are presented for all the studied cases of the ratio $B_{reg}/b_{turb}$.
+On fig. \ref{fig:ballDzz} the dependencies of $D_{zz}$ on energy are presented for all the studied cases of the $\xi$.

-This figure shows a general trend: $D_{zz}$ first falls, and the larger the ratio $B_{reg}b_{turb}$, the steeper the slope.
-Then, when the graph $D_{zz}(E)$ intersects the graph $D_{zz}(E)$ for the case $B_{reg} = 0$, the graph starts growing, and the growth of $D_{zz}$ does not depend on relations $B_{reg}/b_{turb}$.
+This figure shows a general trend: $D_{zz}$ first falls, and the larger the $\xi$, the steeper the slope.
+Then the graph $D_{zz}(E)$ merges the graph $D_{zz}(E)$ for the case $\xi = 0$ (at $\approx 100 PeV$), and this merging does not depend on the $\xi$ value.
 Similar behavior was also observed for other magnetic field models, for example, in \cite{same_res}.